builders/docs/docs/vision/index.md

 ---
 title: A Vision
-description: We are building leaders to design a resilient society.
+description: We are building leaders to design a resilient society
 ---

 # Builders Collective